-And even since I went to art college in the 1960s, innovations in the arts and media have proliferated…with Television, New Wave Cinema, Jazz-Poetry, The Counter Culture, Cable TV, Concrete Poetry, Pop Art, Conceptual Art, Happenings, Multi-screen, Minimalist Music, Concrete Poetry, Performance, Colour Xerox, Cool Jazz, Folk Revival, British Blues, Pop Festivals, Colour TV, CDs and CDROMs, Installations, Events, Computer Games, Synthesisers, Satellite TV, Macs and PCs, DVDs, email, Laptops, the WWW, Blogs, Mobile Phones, iPods, MMORPGs, Smart-phones, iPads,Broadband, Virtual Worlds, Social Media, WiFi, Streaming Video,VR, AR, Robotics, and AI too!
+And even since I went to art college in the early 1960s, innovations in the arts and media have proliferated…with serious Television satire, plays and documentaries, New Wave Cinema, Fluxus, Jazz-Poetry, The Counter Culture, Cable TV, Satellite communications, Concrete Poetry, Pop Art, Conceptual Art, Happenings, Multi-screen, Minimalist Music, Concrete Poetry, Performance, Colour Xerox, Cool Jazz, Folk Revival, British Blues, Pop Festivals, Colour TV, CDs and CDROMs, Installations, Events, Computer Games, Synthesisers, Satellite TV, Macs and PCs, DVDs, email, Laptops, the WWW, Blogs, Mobile Phones, iPods, MMORPGs, Smart-phones, iPads,Broadband, Virtual Worlds, Social Media, WiFi, Streaming Video,VR, AR, Robotics, and AI too!

 And most of these electronic and digital innovations were rooted in analog ancestors – in the practices and methods of artists, designers, craftsmen and practitioners in older media.
-Digital operations like Cut and Paste stemmed from graphic design and reprographics; compositing from early photography; social media from cartes-de-visite, printed postcards, art postcards, telephone; special effects from experimental film-making, multiscreen from cinema and a/v shows in the Sixties… Others sprang fully fledged as ‘computer-media’: videogames, simulations, geographical Information systems, virtual reality, augmented reality, artificial intelligence.
+Digital operations like Cut and Paste stemmed from graphic design and reprographics; compositing from early photography; social media from cartes-de-visite, printed postcards, art postcards, the telephone; special effects from stage magicians and experimental film-making, multiscreen from magic lanterns, cinema and a/v shows in the Sixties… Others sprang fully fledged as ‘computer-media’: videogames, simulations, geographical Information systems, virtual reality, augmented reality, artificial intelligence and computer-graphics.
 Mediainspiratorium allows you to trace the roots and origins of new media – from the first ’new’ media – photography – to augmented reality, AI and Robotics.

 And, do you know what?
 Bob Cotton’s mediainspiratorium is the very FIRST integrated history of these new media.
 This is stuff you need to know if you’re a student, or even if you are a practitioner, designer, content creator, developer, coder, or just interested in the phenomenal recent history of the arts and media